uccellolabs/document-designer-core/README.md

-Document Designer is a [Laravel/Ucello](https://github.com/uccellolabs/uccello) Package allowing to generate documents from a template and filling it with some user data.
+Document Designer is a [Laravel](https://laravel.com) package allowing to generate documents from a template and filling it with some user data.
 The current version of PHPWord supports Microsoft Office Open XML (OOXML or OpenXML)

 Document Designer is based on [PHPWord](https://github.com/PHPOffice/PHPWord).
 [LibreOffce](https://www.libreoffice.org) need to be installed on the server for PDF export.